Lara Worthington Flaunts Insane Abs In New Instagram Snapshot

 According to an article by The Daily Mail, the “notoriously-private couple” was recently spotted holding hands while they were out to have lunch in Santa Monica.

-Per the article, the couple got married secretly in 2014 in Melbourne and shares two children, Rocket (3) and Racer, (2).
+Per the article, the couple got married secretly in 2014 in Melbourne and shares two children, Rocket, 3, and Racer, 2.
 According to the caption of her romantic Instagram pic, it was not a selfie but was captured by Rocket.

 In an exclusive interview with PopSugar, Lara revealed that marrying Sam and having children with him completely transformed her.